 A: Once you become a Blue Medicare HMO or Blue Medicare PPO member, you transfer the administration of your Medicare benefits to Blue Medicare HMO or Blue Medicare PPO.
 This means you maintain your status as a Medicare beneficiary, plus gain the enhanced coverage available through your Blue Medicare HMO or Blue Medicare PPO health plan.
 You will receive a Blue Medicare HMO or Blue Medicare PPO Member ID card that you will present when using your Blue Medicare HMO or PPO benefits.
-You should present your Blue Medicare HMO or PPO ID card when using your pharmacy benefits.
+You should present your Blue Medicare HMO or PPO ID card when using your pharmacy benefits1.
 You are still responsible for paying your Medicare Part B premium.

 A: Yes, Blue Medicare HMO and Blue Medicare PPO recognize the importance of preventive care and encourage routine health examinations for all members.

 A: If you have a medical emergency, go to the nearest medical facility or call 911.
-Blue Medicare HMO and Blue Medicare PPO plans cover emergency services for you in or out of the service area.
+Blue Medicare HMO and Blue Medicare PPO plans cover eligible emergency services for you in or out of the service area.
 Please contact your primary care physician or Blue Medicare HMO or Blue Medicare PPO within 48 hours so your PCP can coordinate follow-up care.
 Emergency services require a copayment, but it will be waived if you are admitted to the hospital on an inpatient basis within 48 hours.

 A: Yes.
 Once you join Blue Medicare HMO or Blue Medicare PPO, you can continue to use your military benefits at military facilities and your Blue Medicare HMO or Blue Medicare PPO benefits outside of the military system.